ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-26-dbachecks-going-parallel-cut-off-your-execution-times.md

 ### Going parallel

-First let me remember that <strong>this doesn't come for free</strong>!
+First let me remember that **this doesn't come for free**!
 I mean, if you set multiple checks in parallel (different sessions), you will consume more resources (CPU, memory, etc) on the machine where you are running them.
 Test the process and find a reasonable limit for it, otherwise this can become slower that the serial execution.

 #### This brought some new needs.